 Through the MVA's Organ Donor Program, Marylanders can give the gift of life and health to someone else by donating organs or other tissues after death.

 Look for the statement on your license application or renewal that says: "Please check if, upon your death, you desire to help others by becoming an organ donor."
 If you want to be a donor, check the "Yes" box.
-You may also fill out an organ donor card.
-Make sure you present the application or card to the clerk when you apply for or renew your license.

 Be a hero for life.